Upgrade Firewall Threat Defense

 Step 1

-On the management center, choose System (system gear icon) > Product Upgrades.
+On the Firewall Management Center, choose System (system gear icon) > Product Upgrades.

 The Product Upgrades page provides an upgrade-centered overview of your deployment—how many devices you have, when they were last upgraded, whether there is an upgrade in progress, and so on.
-The system lists upgrades that apply to you, with suggested releases specially marked (requires internet access on the management center).
+If the Firewall Management Center has internet access, it lists upgrades that apply to you, with suggested releases specially marked.

 Step 2

-(Optional) Get upgrade packages onto the management center, or put them on an internal server.
+(Optional) Get upgrade packages onto the Firewall Management Center, or put them on an internal server.

-Skip this step if your devices have internet access and can get upgrade packages directly from the internet.
-For other options, see Managing Upgrade Packages with the Management Center.
+Skip this step if your devices can get upgrade packages directly from the internet.
+For other options, see Managing Upgrade Packages with the Firewall Management Center.

 Step 3